tibbben/geospatial-visualization/syllabus.md

 *__Week 9 (Oct.
 17):__ Real Estate Mapping and Structured Query Language (SQL)*

 Explore GIS for real estate: data sources, common issues, and online systems.
 Use this context for learning about SQL queries.
+It is likely that we will have a guest speaker, Jennifer Posner, Sr. Program Manager of the University of Miami Office for Civic Engagement (to be confirmed).
+Jennifer will provide insight into real estate and planning issues and problems from experience in both New York and Miami.

 [//]: # (*Guest speaker* on geospatial data and Real Estate mapping: Elizabeth Plater-Zyberk.)